It is a stressful and emotional time when someone you love has died and while you are grieving you might also have some challenging tasks to do.

 A blessing usually includes a simple prayer or karakia.
 For Māori, a blessing can include a clearing of the tapu on the site.
 Different cultural and faith groups bring their own approaches.

 Advice and information is available from New Zealand embassies in the country concerned and the Ministry of Foreign Affairs and Trade can help you.
-They can liaise with police in New Zealand and the country the person died in about the process involved in any local investigations of the death. https://www.safetravel.govt.nz/death
+They can liaise with police in New Zealand and the country the person died in about the local investigation and justice process.

 They can let you know about: